ektrah/nsec/docs/api/nsec.cryptography.nonce.md

 integers in big-endian byte order.

-In case nonces need to be generated in a different way, the fixed field can be set to a new value on each encryption operation and the size of the counter field set to zero.
+In case nonces need to be generated in a different way, the fixed field can be set to a new value for each encryption operation, and the size of the counter field to zero.

-See [[How to: Generate Nonces]] for more information on generating nonces.
+See [[How to: Generate Nonces]] for additional information on generating nonces.

 ## [TOC] Summary